 Then, the 1995 NBA All-Star game happened in Phoenix.
-Sharpshooting forward Glen Rice won the three-point shootout and “Baby Jordan” Harold Miner demolished his foes in the Slam Dunk Contest.
+Sharpshooting forward Glen Rice won the Three Point Contest and “Baby Jordan” Harold Miner demolished his foes in the Slam Dunk Contest.

 There were three-point shooters of all shapes and varieties, all kinds of specialties.
 Just look at this list- Steve Kerr, Nick Anderson, Dana Barros, Dan Majerle, Scott Burrell, “The Rifleman” Chuck Person, even Reggie Miller.

 At that time he was already the all-time leading scorer in Heat history.
 Ultimately, Rice would best Miller in the finals.

 While the lineup of dunkers wasn’t as impressive as the three-point contest (Tim Perry, Antonio Harvey, Jamie Watson, Tony Dumas) the “main event” between Miner and defending champ Isaiah “JR” Rider was what everyone wanted to see.

-When the dust settled, Rice and Miner were champs and it really legitimized the Heat as an NBA franchise, no longer just a red-headed step child of expansion.
+When the dust settled, Rice and Miner were the champs of All-Star Saturday and it really legitimized the Heat as an NBA franchise, no longer just a red-headed step child of expansion.